Euclidean mirrors: enhanced vacuum decay from reflected instantons: Assisted mechanism: fields without poles

-In App.~\ref{app:improve} we have computed the correction for the effective reflection point.
-For the case, where the inverse function $G^{-1}$ is complicated to handle, we applied the exact intersection point $x_4^\mathrm{i}$ determined by \eqref{eq:intersection-eq} to obtain the approximate displacement parameter $\delta$.
-In this section we derive the correction $\Delta$ in \eqref{eq:x4-crit-real}, following an equivalent ansatz based on an appropriate perturbation around the intersection point $x_4^\mathrm{i}$.
-The parameter $\Delta$ determines the true critical point (in contrast to the intersection point which determined the criticality so far) where the weak field starts to contribute considerably.
-The relevant equation to solve is \eqref{app-eq:equal-condition}.
-We rewrite the true critical point as
+In this section we discuss how to derive the critical point in order to find the true critical Keldysh parameter.
+As we have seen before in \ref{subsec:improve-mirrors}, we have computed the correction $\delta$ for the effective reflection point.
+For the case, where the inverse function $G^{-1}$ is complicated to handle, we have used $x_4^\mathrm{i}$ from \eqref{eq:intersection-eq} in order to obtain $\delta$.
+However, the critical point\footnote{Defined to be the point where both strong, slow and weak, rapid field start to contribute equally to the pair production process.} needs to be improved as well like

-with $0 < \Delta < 1$, being reasonable for the present purpose, cf. e.g. Figs.~\ref{fig:intersection1} and \ref{fig:intersection2}.
-With this, the original equation becomes